Project Management Guide

 1. Begin the meeting with an explanation of the scope and objective of the meeting.

 2. Ask them to sit for 10 minutes and write all the different things they need to do on sticky notes.
+Have them think in terms of noun/verb formats, e.g. create a document, build a prototype, or test a program.
+Doing the first round of brainstorming individually allows them to think from their expertise.

-3. Then ask them to place the notes on a blank wall.
+3. Then, ask them to place the notes on a blank wall.

 4. Review what is on the wall and add to it.
 If you have a team, you can ask them to go up as a group and review the information and add notes where they think it’s needed.